k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

   other disruptor could have been chosen (those introduced by the evolutionary fuzzing are described in the next section).

-Finally, to make an evolutionary scenario available, it needs to be registered inside a ``*_strategy.py`` file.
+Finally, to make an evolutionary process available to the framework, it has to be registered at project level (meaning inside a ``*_proj.py`` file), through :meth:`framework.Project.register_evolutionary_process`.
-To do so, an ``evolutionary_scenarios`` variable has to be created.
-This variable is an array that contains 3-tuples.
-Each one has to provide:
+This method expects processes in the form of 3-tuples containing:

-* a name for the evolutionary scenario that will be created;
+* a name for the scenario that will implement the evolutionary process;
 * a class that inherits from :class:`framework.evolutionary_helpers.Population`;
 * and parameters that will be passed to the :class:`framework.evolutionary_helpers.EvolutionaryScenariosFactory` in order to instantiate the appropriate population object.

-Here under is provided an example to setup an evolutionary scenario (defined in ``tuto_strategy.py``):
+Here under is provided an example to register an evolutionary process (defined in ``tuto_proj.py``):

 .. code-block:: python

-   from framework.evolutionary_helpers import *
+    from framework.evolutionary_helpers import DefaultPopulation
-   from framework.tactics_helpers import *

-   tactics = Tactics()
-   evolutionary_scenarios = [("EVOL",
+    project.register_evolutionary_processes(
+        ('evol',
          DefaultPopulation,
          {'init_process': [('SEPARATOR', UI(random=True)), 'tTYPE'],
           'size': 10,
-                              'max_generation_nb': 10})]
+          'max_generation_nb': 10})
+    )

-Once loaded from ``Fuddly``, the evolutionary scenarios are available like any other scenarios.
+Once loaded from ``Fuddly``, ``Scenario`` are created from registered evolutionary processes, which are callable (like any other scenarios) through their associated ``Generator``.
+In our example, only one process is registered and will lead to the creation of the generator ``SC_EVOL``.
-In this case, a generator named ``SC_EVOL`` will be created.
 After each call to it, the evolutionary process will progress and a new test case will be produced.

 Note that the :class:`framework.evolutionary_helpers.DefaultPopulation` is used with this scenario.
 It expects three parameters: